 A discretionary trust is when money or other assets from your estate are left in trust.
 The trust is managed by appointed trustees who decide which people become beneficiaries and when and how they should receive inheritance from the trust.

 There are lots of different types of trusts that you can create when making a will, and a discretionary trust is just one example.

 What happens with a discretionary trust in your will is that you leave your estate, or part of it, to a trust.
 You decide who the potential beneficiaries of this trust will be, which can include people who are not born yet.

-This can be a good solution if you want to leave assets to your grandchildren, but you expect further grandchildren could be born before you pass away.
+This can be a good solution if you want to leave assets to your grandchildren, but you expect more grandchildren could be born in the future.
 The people you have appointed to manage the trust (known as the trustees) can use their discretion to decide which, of the potential beneficiaries you’ve named, actually become beneficiaries.
 The trustees have complete discretion, which is why they are called discretionary trusts.

 A discretionary trust is extremely useful if you are not exactly sure how you want to distribute your estate or if it could be influenced by circumstances you can't be sure of when making your will.
 By making a discretionary trust, you pass the decision of how and when the trust will be distributed over to the trustees, who make the decision for you.
 When setting up the trust in your will, you will specify which assets from your estate should be included in the trust and the names of potential beneficiaries.
 You then give power to your trustees to decide how and when the trust is going to be distributed and to whom.